vippsas/vipps-developers/faqs/common-problems-faq.md

 user *selects* payment method, do not compare Vipps to numbers for when the user has selected card payment and already has manually entered the card number, etc.:

-* Drop-off data for Vipps: Measure the success rate after the user has selected Vipps.
+* Drop-off data for Vipps: Measure the success rate after the user has selected Vipps MobilePay.
 * Drop-off rate for cards: Measure the success rate after the user has selected card, but from *before* the user has to enter the card details.